Partial or Full Day Visits with Local Communities and Schools

 Visit a School

 Visit a local primary school or orphanage (it's nice to bring school supplies or help them in some way in exchange for their generosity in accommodating a visit).
 The visit is usually 1-2 hours.
-We have adopted Uraki Primary School which is very near our headquarters.
-Lema Peter attended this school years ago.
+We have adopted a couple of Primary Schools very near our headquarters, where many of our staff were students years ago.
 See our Giving Back/Volunteering page for information about a clean water project Serengeti Pride clients have done.
 Donors are also needed to help support building a new kitchen, toilets, and other projects such as biogas for the kitchen.
 Donations of school supplies are very much needed - bring your own as part of our Pack for a Purpose Partnership, or we can arrange local purchase of school supplies if you prefer to bring money.
 We'll help you get school supplies purchased in the amount you specify, and depending on which items the school needs most at the time.

 In Arusha, visit Mulala